makrai/notes/chen24-odyssey-ser-chall.md

 ## 3.3.
 Loss Functions and Class Weights

-* loss functions, the focal loss and the cross entropy loss.
-The loss
+* loss functions, the focal loss and the cross entropy loss
-* can be weighted by the prior-based class weights or uniform class weights Combining loss functions with class weights, four types of optimisation
+* can be weighted by the prior-based class weights or uniform class weights
+* Combining loss functions with class weights: four types of optimisation

 ### 3.3.1.
 Uniform Class Weights and Prior-based Class weights Consider a